polipus2025/POLIPUS-PLATFORM/replit.md

 Land Mapping Restriction: Farmers cannot map new plots - this functionality is exclusively restricted to Land Inspectors through the official land mapping system.
 Crop Scheduling Focus: Farmers should focus on crop scheduling, harvest management, and buyer connections rather than land mapping activities.
 Automatic Batch Code Generation: When farmers mark crops as harvested, the system automatically generates batch codes and notifies all stakeholders (Land Inspector, Warehouse Inspector, three-tier regulatory panels).
 Farmers do NOT manually generate batch codes - this is completely automated upon harvest completion.
+**MAPPING SYSTEM LOCK**: The mapping system is currently locked and should NOT be modified under any circumstances.
+This includes all mapping-related files and components such as real-map-boundary-mapper.tsx, GPS mapping components, satellite services, and land mapping functionality.
+Even when adding new features, ensure they do not affect the mapping system's current implementation.

 ## System Architecture
 The application employs a modern full-stack architecture with a clear separation of concerns.